Walzen-Group/ntfy-toaster/README.md

 # Walzen NTFY Toaster for Windows

-Unfortunately, ntfy has no native windows client to receive notifications.
+Unfortunately, ntfy has no native super simple Windows client to receive notifications.
 This small app solves this!
+Its focus is on extreme simplicity.

 You can subscribe to topics via a config.yaml file.

 Feature parity with the PWA client is almost there.

-In addition, there is support for attachments and click URLs via toast buttons!
+We support
+- Priority
+- Notify about presence of file attachments
+- Display button to go to configured click URL
+- Emoji tags

+Notifations are retrieved via JSON stream.
+A reconnection attempt will be made every 15 seconds if a server is unreachable.

 ## Example